 Broomstick lace is very simple to do, but you should know the basics of crocheting before attempting the stitch.
 Broomstick lace crochet consists of 2 types of rows; a crochet row and a loop row, and both are worked from the same side.
+Click here for a tutorial on how to do broomstick lace crochet.

 Material: Patons Canadiana, 2 balls, (if using the New Generation, you may need 3 balls; the balls weigh the same, but the length of the yarn in the New Generation is slightly less)